kmadsdev/kmadsdev/README.md

 # Kaique Souza
-I’m a 17 year old engineer with over 7 years of experience in IT, programming, data engineering and software development.
+I’m a 17 year old engineer with over 7 years of experience in IT, programming, data and software development.

 ### Language Stack
 - 🥇 Python (OOP, Pandas, PySpark, Scikit, Flask, APIs, Software Development)